 Check Your Timeline

 The downside to this strategy is that your tax bill will be lingering over your head a bit longer, and what you owe will accrue penalties and interest until you pay.
 The upside, however, is that the interest you pay will be relatively low compared to financing the money with another source.

-Wait too long to pay and the IRS may take action against you to place a lien against your property or garnish your wages or bank account.
+If you wait too long to pay, the IRS may take action against you to place a lien against your property or garnish your wages or bank account.

 Consider an Installment Agreement